Extreme Budgeting Option 1

 have more to spend then they really do.

-Internet banking (ING Direct) creates some great
+Internet banking (Capital one 360) creates some

-pay the bills.
+account to pay the bills.

 Once you break your bills down to Weekly or